ds-horizon/delivr-sdk-ota/README.md

 ## Creating the JavaScript bundle (Hermes)

-There are two ways to generate the Hermes bundle for DOTA:

 ### 1. Automated Bundle Generation (Recommended)

-This method automatically copies the bundle that is generated during your app's build process, streamlining the integration with DOTA and Hermes.
+This method effortlessly integrates DOTA and Hermes by automatically using the bundle generated during your app's build process.

-#### For Android:
+#### Android Setup

-Add this line to your `android/app/build.gradle`:
+Add to `android/app/build.gradle`.
+This ensures the bundle is copied to the `.dota/android` directory for processing.

 ```gradle
 apply from: "../../node_modules/@d11/dota/android/codepush.gradle"
 ```

-This setup ensures that the bundle is automatically copied to the `.dota/android` directory for further processing.

-#### For iOS:
+#### iOS Setup

-Add following in your `Podfile`:
+In your `Podfile`, add:

 ```ruby
 # Import at top
 require_relative '../node_modules/@d11/dota/ios/scripts/dota_pod_helpers.rb'